Dog care when on vacation is something I think about every time I head outdoors with George.

 That is what turns a normal walk, hike, or camping trip into something else.

-Not just an adventure, but an adventure you are ready for.
+Not just an adventure, but an adventure you are ready for, grounded in thoughtful taking care of pets.